Program Information for Summer 2022

 - A resume/CV (email to email@example.com)

-The start and end dates are June 4th, 2018 and August 10th, 2018, respectively.
+The current start and end dates are June 1, 2022 and August 5, 2022, respectively.
 Interns are expected to arrive for the first day and stay through the last day.
-Applications will be reviewed starting March 1st, 2017.
-All portions of your application must be received on or before February 28th, 2018 for consideration.
+Applications are due by February 28 and we will begin reviewing them starting March 1.